StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 # Tinbus
+Tinbus provides...
+1. Power and data over two wires (Signal and Ground)
+1. Multiple devices on a single bus
+1. No need for a bus master or controller
+1. Compatibilty with standard UART encoding (8N1)
+1. Compatibilty with standard electrical line drivers
+1. Easy implementation
+1. Galvanic isolation with minimal cost and complexity

 Tinbus is not...
-1. An efficient protocol for transferring data
+1. An efficient protocol for transferring large amounts of data

-Tinbus is...
-1. Can be implemented with a standard UART
-1. Low speeds
-1. Shared bus
-1. Half duplex
-1. Easy to implement
-1. Power and Data over 2 wires (Signal and Ground)

-The protocol is intended to provide a simple method to connect devices on a bus.
+The protocol is intended to provide a simple method to connect several devices on a bus.

 ## Physical Layer
 Tinbus may be used with any physical layer that provides a logical OR of the dominant signal sent by devices on the bus.
 Examples of compatible physical layers are: